Coiba National Park – Canales and Rancheria

-Our dives are planned to last roughly 50 minutes, depending on conditions and air consumption.
-The depths range from 16 to 24 meters.
-The diving is suitable for all levels and we adjust our choices of sites to experience, the season, the weather and sea conditions.
+Our dives are planned to last roughly 50 minutes, depending on conditions and air consumption, and depths range from 10 to 30 meters.
+The diving is suitable for all levels and we adjust our choice of sites according to experience, the season, the weather and sea conditions.
 Currents vary from very mild to pretty strong, each having their advantages and disadvantages.
 Most of the year we usually enjoy 26 to 30 degree Celsius warm water.
-However, from late March to the beginning of June water temperatures can range between 18 and 24 degrees Celsius.
+However, from mid March to the beginning of June there can be thermoclines with temperatures that range between 18 and 24 degrees Celsius.

 Included: equipment (also dive computer), sandwich, fruit and water

 Not included: park entrance fees ($20 for foreigners, $5 for panameños and residents, must be paid in cash)

 Do you have any questions?
 Feel free to contact us.